Logmanager documentation

 Enable SSH access

-4. Insert your public part of SSH key to Users ssh keys
+4. Insert the public part of your SSH key in Users ssh keys

 Insert your public SSH key